prepaidplus/.github/documentation/electricity.md

 #### Download Postman Collection
-You can download the Postman collection for this use case <a href="/assets/electricityPostmanCollection.json" download>here</a>.
+You can download the Postman collection for this use case [here](/assets/electricityPostmanCollection.json). <!-- Replace with the actual path to your Postman collection file -->
 ### Use Case Actors, Responsibilities and Collaborators

 Table  describes use case actors, their responsibilities and collaborators: